KawaP18/X00201097_CA3/README.md

 - **Test**: Used to validate deployments after all automated testing stages have completed.
 - **Prod**: Represents the production environment and is protected by manual approval gates.

-These environments are managed using Azure DevOps Environments and are explicitly referenced within the pipeline YAML configuration.
-This ensures that deployments are environment-aware and follow a structured promotion process.
+Azure DevOps manages these environments and the pipeline YAML points to them directly.
+This makes sure deployments know which environment they are for and follow a set process.

 ---
 ## Deployment Process

-The deployment process follows a structured and controlled flow to minimise risk and ensure stability.
+The deployment process uses a clear, controlled flow to lower risk and keep things stable.

-Once all CI and testing stages have completed successfully, the application is deployed automatically to the **Test** environment.
-This deployment verifies that the pipeline can successfully promote a validated build to a downstream environment.
+After all CI and testing stages pass, the app is deployed automatically to the **Test** environment.
+This checks that the pipeline can move a validated build forward.

-Deployment to the **Prod** environment is protected by a manual approval gate.
-A deployment cannot proceed until approval is granted, ensuring that production releases are intentional and reviewed.
+Deploying to **Prod** needs manual approval.
+Nothing goes live until someone approves it so all releases are checked first.

-This controlled promotion model mirrors real-world DevOps practices where confidence in releases is built progressively rather than deploying directly to production.
+This controlled promotion is how real DevOps teams build confidence in releases.
+You do not deploy straight to production. rather than deploying directly to production.

 ---
 ## Security and Performance Testing
 ### Security Testing
-Security testing is implemented using Bandit, a static analysis tool for Python applications.
-Bandit scans the codebase during the CI stage to identify common security issues such as insecure function usage or unsafe configurations.
+Bandit handles security testing.
+It scans the code during CI to find common security problems, like unsafe functions or settings.

-Security scan results are generated in report format and published as pipeline artefacts for review.
+The security scan makes a report, which the pipeline saves for review.

 ### Performance Testing
-Performance testing is implemented using k6.
-A scripted load test is executed during the pipeline to demonstrate how performance validation can be integrated into CI/CD workflows.
+k6 runs performance tests.
+The pipeline runs a scripted load test to show how performance checks fit into CI/CD.

-The performance tests simulate HTTP requests against a sample endpoint and generate performance metrics, which are stored as pipeline artefacts.
+The performance tests send HTTP requests to a sample endpoint and save the results as pipeline artefacts.

 ---
 ## UAT Testing with Selenium
-User Acceptance Testing (UAT) is implemented using Selenium WebDriver.
-Selenium is used to demonstrate browser-based test automation within the CI/CD pipeline.
+Selenium WebDriver handles User Acceptance Testing (UAT).
+It shows how to automate browser tests in the CI/CD pipeline.

-The Selenium tests run in a dedicated UAT stage after performance testing has completed.
-Google Chrome is installed dynamically in the pipeline, and the tests are executed in a headless environment.
+The Selenium tests run in their own UAT stage after performance tests.
+The pipeline installs Chrome and runs the tests in headless mode.

-While the calculator application itself is validated through unit tests, Selenium is used to showcase realistic end-to-end UI automation and pipeline integration, which is the primary focus of this assessment.
+Unit tests check the calculator app, but Selenium is here to show real end-to-end UI automation and how it fits into the pipeline.

 ---
 ## Pipeline Approval Gates
-The Production deployment stage is protected using Azure DevOps pipeline approval gates.
-Before a deployment to the **Prod** environment can proceed, manual approval is required.
+Azure DevOps approval gates protect the Production deployment stage.
+You must approve manually before anything goes to Prod.

-This mechanism ensures that production releases are controlled and prevents unauthorised or accidental deployments.
-Approval gates reflect real-world DevOps practices where production environments are safeguarded through human oversight.
+This keeps production releases controlled and stops accidental deployments.
+Approval gates are a real DevOps practice to protect production with human checks.

 ---
 ## Troubleshooting Guide
 - **Pytest import errors**
-  Ensure the repository root is included in the `PYTHONPATH` during CI execution so that application modules can be resolved correctly.
+  Make sure the repository root is in `PYTHONPATH` during CI so the app modules are found.

 - **Selenium errors (Chrome not found)**
-  Verify that Google Chrome is installed in the UAT stage before executing Selenium tests.
+  Check that Google Chrome is installed in the UAT stage before running Selenium tests.

 - **k6 installation failures**
-  Ensure the official k6 repository and signing key are added before attempting installation.
+  Add the official k6 repository and signing key before installing.

 - **Pipeline not triggering**
-  Confirm that branch triggers are correctly defined in the pipeline YAML file.
+  Check that branch triggers are set up right in the pipeline YAML.

 - **Environment not found or unauthorised**
-  Ensure that Azure DevOps environments exist and are authorised for use by the pipeline.
+  Make sure Azure DevOps environments exist and the pipeline can use them.

 ---
 ## References